akeneo/pim-docs/reference/events/workflow_events.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This event is dispatched **before** a product draft is **partially** approved.
-A partial approve could be about a specific attributes/locale/channel of the product draft.
+A partial approve is about a specific single change of the product draft.

 **Event Class**: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_